 An organization known as the International Union for Conservation of Nature made seven categories to classify the different types of MPAs.
 According to these categories, some protected areas promote the sustainable use of their natural resources, while others only allow minimal human activity.

 Over the years, several organizations have advocated for ocean conservation.
-One notable example of these is Sea Shepherd.
+One notable example of this is Sea Shepherd.
 Established in 1977 by Paul Watson, Sea Shepherd is a non-profit organization that takes “direct action” against people and companies that are harming the sea.
 Since the mid-2000s, they have been known for disrupting practices like the illegal operations of Japanese whaling fleets.

 A less extreme example is Ocean Conservancy, which was founded in 1972.
 In 1986, they started the very first International Coastal Cleanup, where volunteers from all around the world collect trash littered on the coastlines of beaches.
 Each year, they release a report that shows how many people participated and how much garbage they collected in over a hundred different countries.
 They also helped establish some of the first marine sanctuaries in the US, such as the Looe Key and Gray’s Reef.

 A lot of marine conservation efforts have been somewhat successful over the years, though it’ll take some time to completely phase out the practices that are harmful to the ocean.
 Even then, the growing threat of climate change also affects the ocean, and only time will tell if the living creatures that rely on it will be able to adapt in the coming years.